MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdigetactualsectiontoinstallexw.md

 <b>SetupDiGetActualSectionToInstallEx</b> is an extended form of <a href="https://msdn.microsoft.com/library/windows/hardware/ff551039">SetupDiGetActualSectionToInstall</a>.
 These functions support the extensions to <i>DDInstall</i> section names that are used to specify OS-specific and architecture-specific installation actions for a device.
-For information about these extensions, see <a href="https://www.bing.com/search?q=Creating+INF+Files+for+Multiple+Platforms+and+Operating+Systems">Creating INF Files for Multiple Platforms and Operating Systems</a>.
+For information about these extensions, see <a href="devinst.creating_inf_files_for_multiple_platforms_and_operating_systems">Creating INF Files for Multiple Platforms and Operating Systems</a>.

 If you do not supply alternative platform information with a call to <b>SetupDiGetActualSectionToInstallEx</b>, the function performs the same operation as <b>SetupDiGetActualSectionToInstall</b>.
 The latter function searches for the specified install section name using the platform information for the local computer.